 Compared to the rest of the country, citizens of Shelby spend much less time in their cars: on average, their commute to work is only 15.00 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 As is often the case in a small city, Shelby doesn't have a public transportation system that people use for their commute.

+Shelby is a somewhat ethnically-diverse city.
 The people who call Shelby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelby residents report their race to be White, followed by Native American.
-Important ancestries of people in Shelby include Irish, Norwegian, English, and French Canadian.
+Important ancestries of people in Shelby include Irish, Norwegian, English, and Swedish.

 The most common language spoken in Shelby is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Chinese.